grafana/loki/docs/sources/send-data/promtail/stages/geoip.md

 # geoip

 The `geoip` stage is a parsing stage that reads an ip address and populates the labelset with geoip fields.
-[Maxmind's GeoIP2 database](https://www.maxmind.com/en/home) is used for the lookup.
+[Maxmind's GeoIP2](https://www.maxmind.com/en/home) or [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases must be used for the lookup.

 Populated fields for City db:

 - geoip_city_name
 - geoip_country_name
+- geoip_country_code
 - geoip_continent_name
 - geoip_continent_code
 - geoip_location_latitude